 IAF has developed a database of specific efforts, programs, and activities by community health centers to leverage the social determinants of health.
 This collection offers an unprecedented opportunity to systematically review these efforts.

 The map below depicts the location of all organizations in IAF’s database, as of March 22, 2012.
-We will periodically update the map and the database with cases submitted to us through the forms provided at the end of this page.

 How do these health care provider organizations do it all?
 What inspires them to leverage the social determinants of health?
 How do they fund their efforts and what kind of impact do they create?
 To answer these and other questions, IAF has developed case studies of 10 community health centers and their efforts to leverage the social determinants of health: